 Here are some links to instructions for the most common browsers:

-These cookies are essential, as they enable you to move around a website and use its features, such as accessing secure areas.
-Without these cookies, services you've asked for (such as internet banking) can't be provided.
-These cookies don't gather information about you that could be used for marketing or remembering where you've been on the internet.
+These cookies are necessary as they enable you to move around our website, use its features (such as accessing internet banking) and keep it secure.
+These cookies don’t gather information about you that could be used for marketing or remembering where you’ve been elsewhere on the internet.

 Here is a list of cookies by category, this is correct as at 25 November 2016.